rjygraham/AspireYarpTest/README.md

 ### Usage

-To wire up a project to YARP, simply invoke the `WithProxiedReference` extension method on the YARP project passing in a reference to the API project and the path to be matched.
-You can also specify a value for the optional `pathTransformPattern` parameter in the event you need/want to modify the path in which YARP invokes on the backend API.
-In the case of this POC, I'm telling YARP to remove the `/weather/` section from the path before forwarding to the `apiservice`.
+To wire up a project to YARP, simply invoke the `WithProxiedReference` extension method on the YARP project passing in a reference to the API project and the path to be matched which routes traffic to the API.
+The boolean parameter instructs the YARP project to keep or remove the path prefix in the path that is forwarded to the API project.
+In most instances you'll want to set this value to `true` in order to remove the path prefix.

 ```csharp
 using Weather.AppHost.Extensions;